terra-campaigns/degenesis/index.md

 As the **Primer** takes hold, it adapts its surroundings to better match its ideal environment.
 The influence of the alien matter steadily decreases as distance from the impact craters increases; Psychonauts may roam the land to feed or create new spore fields, but they are not an omnipresent danger.
-For most people , the **Primer** is a persistent, but distant, threat.
+For most people, the **Primer** is a persistent, but distant, threat.

 |                                                                                                                                                                                                     |
 | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |